Mental Health Supports for Health Care Workers

 Staying Well Series

-Hospice Palliative Care Ontario (HPCO) is proud to launch the new Stay Well Series to support health care providers, caregivers, individuals, and families who could benefit from daily reflections to help guide and comfort them during the COVID 19 Pandemic.
+Hospice Palliative Care Ontario launched the new Stay Well Series to support health care providers, caregivers, individuals, and families who could benefit from daily reflections to help guide and comfort them during the COVID 19 Pandemic.
 Many individuals are suffering, and we hope these inspirational messages can help in some small way to lift our spirits in this very challenging time.

-HPCO has connected with Eugene Dufour to inspire us each morning with a encouraging message in this Staying Well Series.
+HPCO connected with Eugene Dufour to launch the Staying Well Series.
 Eugene is a clinically trained Individual, Marital and Family Therapist, Bereavement Specialist, Compassion Fatigue Educator and Therapist and a Critical Incident Stress Debriefing Facilitator.
 He received his Bachelors and Masters degree from King’s College at the University of Western Ontario.

 Eugene has been working in the area of bereavement and trauma work, hospice palliative care, and the HIV/AIDS movement for the past 30 years.
 He is a past president of the Ontario Palliative Care Association and the Canadian Hospice Palliative Care Association.
 He is also a regular workshop presenter at the annual HPCO Hospice Palliative Care conference each April.